lupont/psh/README.md

 ## Contributing

-`posh` is written in Rust, and uses `cargo` for building, linting, formatting, and testing.
+`psh` is written in Rust, and uses `cargo` for building, linting, formatting, and testing.
 Contributing requires having the stable Rust toolchain installed (or made available via some sick `podman` aliases or something).
 The recommended way to install this is with [rustup](https://rustup.rs).